Hyperobjekt/react-dashboard/README.md

 # @hyperobjekt/react-dashboard

-This package provides sensible defaults for dashboard style apps.
-Functionality includes:
+This package provides base configuration for a dashboard and hooks for:

-- Configuration Loading
+- Configuration loading and retrieval based on current context
-- Data fetching and caching (via react-query)
 - Formatters for different data types
 - Hooks to provide data to components (for Maps, Controls, Location Data, etc.)
 - i18n